-We’ve compiled a list of our most frequently used tools and resources for conversion rate optimisation work during the time we’ve worked with different start-ups, along with my reviews.
+We’ve compiled a list of our most frequently used growth hacking and marketing tools and resources for conversion rate optimisation work during the time we’ve worked with different start-ups, along with my reviews.
 Many of the below tools and resources are free!

 A/B Split Testing